Irish anti-immigration protests: Use of the Irish flag

+Posts on social media used hashtags such as "Irish Lives Matter".
+Local county councils appeared to be reluctant to remove them, with concerns around harassment and abuse cited.

 Reactions

 Political response

 On 12 January 2023, Taoiseach Leo Varadkar commented that while communities have the right to be consulted by the government about who is placed there, he stated "I don't think any community can have a veto on who gets to live in their area.
 I think we need to be very careful not to make the mistake of confusing consultation and information with communities, which is important, with the idea that any community can have a veto on the kind of people who get to live in their area.
 That's not right."

 On 3 February 2023, Minister for Housing Darragh O'Brien commented that "First and foremost, what I saw in Finglas this week and what I have seen across the country with some of the protests has to be condemned outright.
 People have a right to protest and have their view, even if I don't share their view.
 They don't have a right to intimidate people.
 They don't have a right to bully people.
 Some of the activity we have seen is reprehensible" before suggesting that a number of the protests had been "hijacked" by "far-right agitators" seeking to capitalise on local unrest.

 On 5 February 2023, President Michael D. Higgins said in relation to the protests "What is unforgivable and must be opposed—publicly, vocally and unequivocally—are those who are trying to take advantage by sowing hate and building fear.
 We are in a position now where we have elements who are not interested in solving the long-standing problems within communities or the new arrivals.
 You mustn't give them the opportunity.
 The best way of not giving them the opportunity is to fill the place with services.
 These people who are going around whipping people up and so forth, you didn't see them previously making a case for housing, or for women's rights, or for equal rights of any kind".

 Joe O'Brien, a Minister of State at the DCEDIY told the lower house Dáil Éireann on 30 May 2023 that the Department of the Taoiseach had been making plans over several months to implement a communications strategy involving the provision of prior information, where possible, to local representatives about new migrants moving in.
 In the meantime, Social Democrats leader Holly Cairns TD described the cabinet as being "at war" on the issue, with the government's response being "chaotic", criticising the lack of information.